ghilkuz/virtual_reality/README.md

 # virtual_reality
-The repository contains files, which was created by Anastasiia Yefimenko and Serhij Stohnij for Ucode-marathon-С. Codes of these files introduce virtual reality cube and pyramid.
+The repository contains files, which were created by Anastasiia Yefimenko and Serhij Stohnij for Ucode-marathon-С. Codes of these files introduce virtual reality cube and pyramid.